 The points and miles world is full of tips, advice, and sweet spots for solo travelers and couples.
 But what if you have a family and want to get the most value from your points?
+It can be hard since everything requires more points and more planning.
 Today, we're going to walk through some practical airline sweet spots families can use on their upcoming trips.

-One of the biggest benefits of the Flying Blue program is that is allows you to create a family account with two adults and up to six children.
-Anyone over the age of 18 can be the leader, and this person is the one who is responsible for the account.
+One of the biggest benefits of the Flying Blue program is that it allows you to create a family account with two adults and up to six children.
+Anyone over the age of 18 can be the leader, and this person is responsible for the account.

 The family account allows family members to pool points, ensuring small amounts of points don't get stuck in a child's account.
-In addition, it also makes it easy to book flights, because everyone's personal information is already in the account.
+In addition, it also makes it simple to book flights because everyone's personal information is already in the account.

 Related: Which Rewards Programs Allow You to Combine Points and Miles for Free?

 Another thing we love about Flying Blue is the ability to find awards for very few points.
-Generally, you can find good availability for flights from the West Coast to Europe for 20,000 miles one-way.
+Generally, you can find good availability for flights from most major airports in the U.S. to Europe for 20,000 miles one-way.

 Not only are these low points requirements for flights, but award tickets are 25% off for kids aged 2–11.
-That means a family of four could fly from the East Coast to Paris for just 52,500 miles each way!
+This means a family of four could fly from the U.S. to Europe for just 70,000 miles each way!

-Flying Blue points are pretty easy to come by.
-This is because it's a transfer partner with almost every major credit card points system out there.
+Thankfully, Flying Blue miles are pretty easy to come by because it's a transfer partner with almost every major credit card points system out there plus Marriott Bonvoy.
 Here are your options:

 Related: Do Air France–KLM Flying Blue Miles Expire?